Bradley Bubb: Rayners Lane

 After 5 years out of the game, Bubb signed for Rayners Lane in the summer of 2023.
 Bubb later played one game on dual-registration at Northwood in August 2024.

+Northwood

+Bubb rejoined Northwood, now a Combined Counties Football League side, in the summer of 2026.
+He made a scoring debut in their 2-0 win over Holyport on 1 August 2026.

 International career

 Bubb made his international debut for Grenada on 26 November 2010.

 Personal life

 Bubb is the younger brother of Byron Bubb, and cousin to Alvin Bubb.